opensvc/docs.opensvc.com/source/agent.changes.rst

 * ``svcmgr -s`` now accepts service selection expressions
 * Cap the parallel running subprocesses on svcmgr --parallel commands. ``node.max_parallel`` node configuration keyword can be used to change the default value (10).
 * The optional resource flag is now used to dispatch resources into the "avail" and "optional" lists, instead of using hardcoded driver groups.
+* The provision local action now leaves the instance in standby state, instead of started.

-.. warning:: start, stop, freeze, thaw service commands operate cluster wide.
+.. warning:: start, stop, freeze, thaw, provision and unprovision service commands operate cluster wide. ``svcmgr unprovision`` would thus delete all services and their data on all cluster nodes.

 New Commands
 ============